Petersenk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 -   Calculate the average of all the columns of the new subset dataframe grouping by the subjectID and activity description and assigne to an aggregate data frame
--   Write out aggregated data to a csv file.
+-   Write out aggregated data to a txt file.

 ### Cleaning of the data